DylanBk/DylanBk/README.md

 # Hi there! 👋
-My name's Dylan and I'm a 18 year old college student \
+My name's Dylan and I'm an 18 year old college student \
 College Student | Web Developer | Software Developer  🚀 \
 Based in the UK

 ## ☁️ Future Goals:
-Learn Pandas \
+Learn Three.js \
-Learn Next \
+Learn 3D Modelling
-Learn Express
+Learn C/C#/C++ \

 ## 🎓 After College:
 I plan to enter an apprenticeship in the software development industry or to secure a place on a computing science university course.
 In the long term, I hope to enter web development or data engineering but I am open to other pathways.